 Is Ipoh worth visiting?

-Ipoh is a growing city for tourists in Malaysia.
-With a number of stunning rock temples, and a thriving market in Concubine Lane, it’s worth considering a stop in this underrated city.
-I visited in August 2024 and loved my short stay in this hidden gem in Malaysia.
+Ipoh is emerging as a popular tourist destination in Malaysia.
+With its stunning rock temples and the bustling market in Concubine Lane, it’s worth visiting what CNN calls Asia’s most underrated city.
+I visited in August 2024 and fell in love with this hidden Malaysian gem.

 Ipoh is a haven of faded grandeur